frontity/api-reference/docs-api/frontity-packages/features-packages/google-ad-manager.md

 > Type: `str`

-The name of the slot as defined in your theme where you want the ad to go, as a `string`.
+The name of the slot as defined in your theme where you want the ad to go.

 #### `library`<img src="https://img.shields.io/badge/REQUIRED-red.svg" >